openeemeter/caltrack/data-prep/v1.0/README.md

 Detailed Data Preparation Instructions
 ===
-What follows in an example of data prep steps that could be used to create files for use in the [eemeter](http://eemeter.readthedocs.io/en/latest/).
-These steps, combined with use of the *eemeter*, are one example implementation of the guidelines laid out above.
+What follows in an example of data prep steps that could be used to create files for analysis.
+These steps are one example implementation of the guidelines laid out above.

 Overall, 3 types of files are generated during this process for use in the CalTRACK methods:
 1. Project data